 Balance in childhood is an important skill for several reasons.
 These 20 balancing activities for preschoolers are great for home or school.
+Toddlers can try some of them too.

 Kids rely on balance when they take part in different sports and games.
-They also need balance to carry out a wide variety of independent daily activities like getting dressed, eating, and going to the toilet.
+They also need balance to carry out a wide variety of independent daily activities like getting dressed, eating and going to the toilet.

 The skill of balance is used when we control and maintain our body positions when sitting or standing still (static) or while moving (dynamic).